brycx/brycx.github.io/_posts/2021-05-02-turtl-audit.md

 I'd like to thank Andrew Lyon([@orthecreedence](https://github.com/orthecreedence)) for being very helpful in collaboration and answering questions.

+Thanks to [Ionut Mihalcea](https://github.com/ionut-arm) for providing feedback on the audit report.

 #### Found a mistake?
 Please [reach out](https://brycx.github.io/contact/).